polatengin/utah/README.md

 - `fs.rename(oldName, newName)` - Rename a file or directory within the same location, returns boolean
 - `fs.delete(path)` - Delete a file or directory recursively, returns boolean
 - `fs.exists(filepath)` - Check if a file or directory exists, returns boolean
+- `fs.find(path, name?)` - Search for files and directories, with optional wildcard pattern, returns string[]
 - `fs.createTempFolder(prefix?, baseDir?)` - Create a secure temporary directory and return its absolute path

 #### Path Manipulation Functions